rednafi/rednafi.com/content/misc/install.md

 Birth: 2024-07-28 20:51:42.793765043 +0200
 ```

-The `-D` flag directs `install` to create the destination directory if it doesn't exist, and
+The `-D` flag directs `install` to create the destination directories if they don't exist,
-the `-m` flag sets file permissions.
-The result is the same as the three lines of commands
+and the `-m` flag sets file permissions.
+The result is the same as the three lines of
-before.
+commands before.

 It's common for Makefiles in C/C++ projects to install binaries like this: